Key Takeaway

 Tirzepatide's glucose-lowering effects are remarkable.
 In the SURPASS-1 trial[3], HbA1c dropped by up to 2.07 percentage points, and 52% of participants achieved an HbA1c below 5.7%, which is the normal, non-diabetic range .
 HOMA-IR improvements were also substantial, indicating meaningful restoration of insulin sensitivity.

 Insulin resistance affects an estimated 40% to 50% of Hashimoto's patients, even those with normalized thyroid levels .
 This hidden metabolic defect makes weight loss through caloric restriction alone extremely difficult.
-Zepbound's potent insulin-sensitizing effect can remove this barrier in a way that diet alone cannot.
+Zepbound's potent insulin-sensitizing effect can remove this barrier in a way that diet alone can't.

 How Zepbound May Help with Hashimoto's